auwixcom/lad/FAQ.md

 Sampling fixes this problem by dropping repetitive log entries.
 Under normal conditions, your application writes out every entry.
-When similar entries are logged hundreds or thousands of times each second, though, zap begins dropping duplicates to preserve throughput.
+When similar entries are logged hundreds or thousands of times each second, though, lad begins dropping duplicates to preserve throughput.

 ### Why do the structured logging APIs take a message in addition to fields?